Lucas300905/LucasOS/README.md

 ## 🔐 Integrity and Certification

-**LucasOS passes Strong integrity by default ("MEETS_STRONG_INTEGRITY")**
+**LucasOS passes Basic integrity by default ("MEETS_BASIC_INTEGRITY")**

-You can root it if you want.
-Root itself wont affect integrity, but it might be detected by some banking apps.
-Just hide it properly
+If you want strong integrity you will have to root it and use additional modules such as trickystore and others.
+Follow this guide: https://telegra.ph/STRONG-INTEGRITY-FIX-05-26

 ---